SmartX-Team/OpenARK/kiss/README.md

 For automated multi-site deployment of cloud-native on-premise (edge) clusters, you can run high-performance, real-time operations called `D.N.A` (aka.
 Data, Network, AI).
 However, in order for `D.N.A` to be managed automatically, easily and efficiently, you need to do extra work on Kubernetes directly.
 Are you capable of professional cluster fine-tuning?

-[KISS](https://github.com/SmartX-Team/noa-cloud/tree/master/kiss) has appeared to solve these concerns. **Simply deploy and enjoy a self-managed edge clusters!** Also, join the [IPI Ecosystem](https://github.com/ulagbulag-village/ipis) to share and utilize the world's computing resources.
+[KISS](https://github.com/SmartX-Team/noah-cloud/tree/master/kiss) has appeared to solve these concerns. **Simply deploy and enjoy a self-managed edge clusters!** Also, join the [IPI Ecosystem](https://github.com/ulagbulag-village/ipis) to share and utilize the world's computing resources.
 The SaaS you create can be realized and accelerated anywhere, from embedded to KISS-based HPC, including mobile, depending on its resource requirements.

 ## Note

-`KISS` is a part of `NoA Cloud` , which was designed to be used for research of [GIST's `NetAI` Laboratory](https://netai.smartx.kr/), led by [**Ho Kim**](https://github.com/kerryeon) under professor [**JongWon Kim**](https://netai.smartx.kr/people/professor).
+`KISS` is a part of `Noah Cloud` , which was designed to be used for research of [GIST's `NetAI` Laboratory](https://netai.smartx.kr/), led by [**Ho Kim**](https://github.com/kerryeon) under professor [**JongWon Kim**](https://netai.smartx.kr/people/professor).
 That is, this repository is operated for academic purposes, and there is **No commercial support in this repository**.

 ## References